 Whatever the reason for their urban superpowers, it isn’t something that has happened just once.
 Sean Menke and his associates found that many separate groups of odorous house ants have evolved the ability to make supercolonies in urban areas all over the US.

 So is it shelter, response to human disturbance, or heat-loving food sources that turns these ants from wimps to supervillains?
 In all actuality, the secret to odorous house ant success is likely a combination of many of these factors, all of which are in some way related to the way we build our homes and maintain our yards.
-So the next time you grumble at the line of ants traipsing across your kitchen, keep in mind that these creatures may somehow be a pest of our own making.
+So the next time you grumble at the line of ants traipsing across your kitchen, keep in mind that these creatures may somehow be a monster of our own making.